Western Asiatic Games

 The Western Asiatic Games was a multi-sport event for athletes from Western Asia.
 The games were established since as a replacement to the Far Eastern Games, which were cancelled due to the political difficulties between China and Japan.
 The games were suggested and organized by the IOC member in India, Guru Dutt Sondhi.

 The scope of the Games comprised all the countries east of Suez and west of Singapore.
 The first and only edition of the games was celebrated in Delhi, India from 27 February to 3 March 1934.
-A second event was planned to be held in Tel Aviv, Palestine Mandate, however the games were cancelled due to the armed conflict in the region.
+A second event was planned to be held in Palestine Mandate, however the games were cancelled due to the armed conflict in the region.

 The Asian Games was later launched as a successor competition and, at a more narrow regional level, the West Asian Games emerged to fulfil the position of an event for West Asia.

 1934 Western Asiatic Games

 The First Western Asiatic Games was celebrated in Delhi between 27 February and 3 March 1934 at the Irwin Amphitheater.
 Four countries—Afghanistan, British India, Palestine Mandate and Ceylon—participated.
 The participants competed in athletics, aquatic sports, including swimming and diving, and field hockey.

-All competitors were male, and no women took part in the games.
-The delegation from Palestine Mandate included only Jewish athletes.